Disease Guide ·Pyometra ·2026

 The Elective Spay Question

-Some insurers argue that pyometra is preventable through elective spaying and may limit coverage.
-Others cover it fully as an emergency illness.
-If you chose not to spay your dog, verify that your policy covers pyometra specifically — don't assume it's covered.
+Some insurers argue pyometra is preventable through elective spaying and may limit coverage.
+Others cover it fully.
+If you chose not to spay, verify your policy covers pyometra specifically - don't assume it's covered.

 Red flag · Routine exclusion